VictorBaillet/WASP-experiments/README.md

 - **Utils**: The `utils` directory contains Python scripts with the main functions used in the experiments.
 It includes code for generating datasets, sampling posterior distributions and computing barycenter of distributions.

-- **Datasets**: The `data` directory contains the datasets used in the experiments.
-The data for each experiment is stored in a folder, each of this folder contains 3 sub-folders, `input` contains the raw data, the observations, and the subsets, `sub-sampling` contains the sample of the posterior for each subset and the whole dataset, `result` contains the barycenter of the posteriors.
+- **Datasets**: Stored in the `data` directory, our experimental datasets are organized into folders.
+Each folder has three subdirectories: `input` for the raw data and observations, `sub-sampling` for posterior samples from subsets and the entire dataset, and `result` for the posterior barycenters.

-- **Experiments**: Each of our experiments is parameterized by a config filer, in `config` folder, the experiments are then run in the bash using `main.py`.
+- **Experiments**: Defined in the `config` directory through configuration files, our experiments are executed via `main.py` script in the command line.

 - **Experiments Results** : `results.ipynb` display the results of our experiments, the plots are saved in `results`.